MushroomRL/mushroom-rl/docs/source/mushroom.features.rst

 Features
 ========

-The features in Mushroom are 1-D arrays computed applying a specified function to a raw input, e.g. polynomial features of the state of an MDP.
+The features in MushroomRL are 1-D arrays computed applying a specified function to a raw input, e.g. polynomial features of the state of an MDP.
-Mushroom supports three types of features:
+MushroomRL supports three types of features:

 * basis functions;
 * tensor basis functions;